coq/coq/draft-pull-request.md

 There exist terms which don't type-check in CIC^\* but do pass the existing guard check, and vice versa. `gcd` is an example of the former, and `quicksort` and example of the latter; these and more examples are provided in `README.v`.
 Therefore, we can take advantage of both methods of termination-checking (and checking productivity) by accepting terms that pass either sized typing or guard checking.

 There are no metatheoretical results yet for CIC^\*.
 CIC^ and various other dialects of CIC with sized types have an array of metatheory (proofs of subject reduction, strong normalization, well-typedness of size inference, etc.).
-Work is currently undergoing in this area.
+Work is currently undergoing in this area by @lim495062.

 # Usage